Mawson

 Mawson has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Mawson's population, as of Aug 2025, is approximately 3,490 people.
-This figure reflects an increase of 50 individuals since the 2021 Census, which reported a population of 3,440 people.
-The change was inferred from the estimated resident population of 3,476 in June 2024 and an additional 48 validated new addresses since the Census date.
-This results in a population density ratio of 1,654 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 75.7% of overall population gains during recent periods, driving primary growth for the area.
+Mawson's population was approximately 3,490 as of August 2025.
+This figure represents an increase of 50 individuals, a rise of 1.5%, since the 2021 Census which reported a population of 3,440 people.
+The change is inferred from the estimated resident population of 3,476 in June 2024 and an additional 48 validated new addresses since the Census date.
+This equates to a density ratio of 1,654 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 75.7% of overall population gains during recent periods, driving primary growth in the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are used, also based on 2022.
-Considering projected demographic shifts, lower quartile growth is anticipated nationally.
-By 2041, the area is expected to increase by 48 persons based on latest population numbers, recording a total gain of 0.9% over 17 years.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also with a base year of 2022.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with Mawson expected to increase by 48 persons to 2041 based on latest population numbers, recording an overall gain of 0.9% over the 17-year period.

 Frequently Asked Questions - Population